 If you have received a fee waiver from LSAC, we will automatically waive the application fee.
-In addition, we will waive the application fee for the following individuals: (1) Teach for America participants and alumni, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, (3) students currently enrolled at the University of Chicago, (4) Peace Corps participants and alumni providing documentation confirming completion of the 27-month commitment and (5) AmeriCorps participants and alumni.
+In addition, we will waive the application fee for the following individuals: (1) Teach for America participants and alumni applying as a 1L, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, (3) students currently enrolled at the University of Chicago, (4) Peace Corps participants and alumni providing documentation confirming completion of the 27-month commitment and (5) AmeriCorps participants and alumni.
 The Law School may also send out fee waivers based upon data from the Candidate Referral Service (CRS) and in conjunction with various recruiting events.
 The Law School is unable to consider individual requests for fee waivers at this time.

 How do I obtain my Teach for America, U.S. military-based, University of Chicago current student, Peace Corps or AmeriCorps fee waiver?

 If your application fee is waived for one of these reasons, please email firstname.lastname@example.org to request a fee waiver code and state the reason why your fee will be waived.
 You will need to enter this code before you submit your application.
 Please do not pay the application fee when you submit your application because we will not be able to issue a refund.

 What are the language requirements for international students?